 • By special permission, be one of the few people ever to explore Isla de los Estados (Staten Island), located at the extreme end of South America

-Today we fly from Santiago to Punta Arenas, Chile’s southern gateway to Patagonia, drive to the outpost of Puerto Natales, and embark our ship.
-(B,L,D)
+Today we fly from Santiago to Punta Arenas, Chile's southern gateway to Patagonia.
+From there, we will drive to the outpost of Puerto Natales, and embark our ship.
+Be on deck to look for wildlife as our Captain guides us through the Kirke or White Narrows—always a challenge to navigate because of the powerful currents that flow through its pinch points.

-Be on deck to look for condors and other wildlife on our way out of Puerto Natales as our ship transits the narrow sliver of water known as the Kirke Narrows—always a challenge to navigate because of the powerful currents that flow through its pinch point.
-Today and during the following days you’ll be treated to the spectacular features of an active glaciated landscape with hanging valleys and tributary glaciers.
+Today and during the following days our guests are treated to the spectacular features of an active glaciated landscape with hanging valleys and tributary glaciers.
 This region was navigated by Ferdinand Magellan’s expedition and it took most of November 1520 for his ships to find a way through the channels that lie between the continental mainland and Tierra del Fuego to the south.
-Our captain and local pilots guide us through Kirke Narrows, accessible only to a small ship such as National Geographic Resolution.
-We’ll look to make a first stop in the extensive maze of channels and islands of the Chilean fjords, where we may go out by Zodiac and kayak.
-(B,L,D Daily)
+We look to make a first stop in the extensive maze of channels and islands of the Chilean fjords, where we may go out by Zodiac and kayak.

 Itineraries are subject to change